-Read on as this article details the biomechanics of joints, common joint injuries, and which joint supplements are proven to actually heal and bolster your joints (surprise: glucosamine and chondroitin do not make the cut!)
+Read on as this article details the biomechanics of joints, common joint injuries, and which joint supplements are proven to actually heal and bolster your joints.

-What Are Joints & How Do They Work?
+What Are Joints and How Do They Work?

-Before we examine what the best joint supplements are, it’s pertinent for you to understand what joints are and how they work biomechanically.
-(Joint are, after all, much more than just junctions for your bones.)
+Before we examine what the best joint supplements are, it’s important for you to understand what joints are and how they work biomechanically.
+Joint are, after all, much more than just junctions for your bones.

 People often confuse joints with tendons and ligaments since they all typically are in close proximity to each other.